 1- MAKE A TEMPLATE of the size square you want.

-I found about the biggest square you can get out of most jeans pant legs was a 8 x 8 inch square.
+I found about the biggest square you can get out of most jeans’ pant legs was a 8 x 8-inch square.
 You could always make this smaller if you wanted.
 I like to use oak tag paper.
 Oak Tag is similar to poster board, except it is thicker and holds up better.
-You will see it used in a lot in packaging of clothing, and other items.
+You will see it used a lot in the packaging of clothing, and other items.
+You can also use recycled cereal boxes.

 I always save it to use on pattern templates, stencils, and of course VALENTINES!